pypeit/PypeIt/doc/installing.rst

 PypeIt dependencies.
 If you run into any more, please `submit an issue
 <https://github.com/pypeit/PypeIt/issues>`__.

 ..
-IS THIS FIRST ITEM STILL TRUE?
+TODO: IS THIS FIRST ITEM STILL TRUE?

 - At the moment, an implicit dependency on QT bindings remains (either PyQT5 or PySide2) because of our dependence on ``linetools``.